Kitty-Palace/TampermonkeyTemplate/README.md

    - Paste the copied script into the new script editor in Tampermonkey.

 4. **Modify the Script URL**:
-   - Replace `https://raw.githubusercontent.com/username/repository/branch/script.js` in the script with the raw URL of the script you want to load from GitHub.
+   - Replace `https://raw.githubusercontent.com/username/repository/branch/script.user.js` in the script with the raw URL of the script you want to load from GitHub.

 5. **Save and Enable the Script**:
    - Save the script and make sure it is enabled.

 6. **Test the Script**:
    - Navigate to a webpage that matches the `@match` pattern in the script to ensure it loads correctly.
-   -The `@match` pattern can be used to specify multiple different sites where the script should run.
+   - The `@match` pattern can be used to specify multiple different sites where the script should run.
 For example:

 ```javascript
 // @match        *://example.com/*
 // @match        *://another-example.com/*
 ```

+7. **Auto Install Script**:
+   - By making the filename end in `.user.js`, you can create a link that auto installs the Tampermonkey script.
+For example, if your script is hosted on GitHub, you can provide a link like `https://github.com/username/repository/raw/branch/filename.user.js`.

 ## Metadata Block